-Planet Earth Poetry is a 29-year-old weekly reading series celebrating poets and poetry.
+PLANET EARTH POETRY is a 29-year-old weekly reading series celebrating poets and poetry.
 Our season runs from September—June (with a break in December) featuring local poets and poets from across Canada.
 We host the LONGEST RUNNING all-poetry open mic in Victoria—since 1995!

 november 2024

-Doors open at 7:00pm, event starts at 7:30 and sign up for the open mic in person between 7:00–7:20.
+Doors at 7:00pm, event at 7:30pm, sign up for the open mic in person between 7:00–7:20.

 Unless otherwise noted, in person events will be livestreamed HERE (Meeting ID: 494 660 4447 /Passcode: 2129)

-**please note, livestream begins at approx. 8:00–8:15pm with featured readings**
+**livestream begins at approx. 8:00–8:15pm with featured readings**

 Poet John Rockford